What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

 1. A Few Hours After Your Last Drink

-Mild withdrawal symptoms may start 6 to 12 hours after your last glass of wine.
-You may experience insomnia, headache, and slight feelings of panic.
+Mild withdrawal symptoms may start 6 to 12 hours after your last drink.
+You may experience insomnia, headache, anxiety, and slight feelings of panic.

 2. One Day After Your Last Drink

-Severe withdrawal symptoms happen within 24 hours of your last drink.
-This is when you begin to have intense cravings and hallucinations.
+More pronounced withdrawal symptoms can appear within 24 hours of your last drink.
+This is when intense cravings begin, and some people experience hallucinations.

 3. Two to Three Days After Your Last Drink

-The peak of withdrawal happens within the third day of your last alcohol intake.
+The peak of withdrawal typically happens around the third day after your last drink.

 4. One Week After Your Last Drink

-Withdrawal symptoms die down after four to seven days.
-However, you may have stronger cravings than ever.
+The acute physical withdrawal symptoms usually die down after four to seven days.
+However, your nervous system is still recalibrating, and cravings can feel stronger than ever.

 5. Two Weeks After Your Last Drink

-Positive changes happen within two weeks of your alcohol-free life.
+Positive changes start to show within two weeks of an alcohol-free life.
 Your GI tract begins to heal.
-You feel less bloated, and heartburn incidents lessen.
-Your bowel movements become more natural, you’ll have better sleep, and your skin will feel more hydrated.
+You feel less bloated, and heartburn and acid reflux episodes lessen.
+Your bowel movements become more regular, your sleep continues to improve, and your skin starts to look more hydrated as your body recovers from chronic dehydration.

 6. Two Months After Your Last Drink

-On top of this, your blood sugar will stabilize and your risk of heart disease will lessen.
+On top of this, your blood sugar stabilizes and your risk of heart disease starts to fall as blood pressure improves.

 7. Six Months After Your Last Drink

-After half a year, your body has mostly returned to its healthy state.
-You can finally feel normal, although cravings can still sometimes appear.
+After half a year, your body has mostly returned to a healthier baseline.
+You can finally start to feel normal again, although cravings can still surface from time to time.

 8. One Year and Beyond